-- 2023 Maserati Tipo 75 Birdcage: A Mid-engined Hypercar based off the Maserati Birdcage 75th Concept.
-Use Pininfarina to give it more modern, production styling.
+- 2023 Maserati Tipo 75 Birdcage: A Mid-engined Hypercar based on the Maserati Birdcage 75th Concept.
+Use Pininfarina to give it a more modern, production styling.
 It’ll use a Ferrari-derived V12 mated to a regenerative hybrid system for 1,600 HP.
 Price: $2.6 million dollars, only 75 made.

 - 2023 Maserati Barchetta Stradale: Sadly, this would be Europe only as it would never pass regulations in the U.S. This lightweight streetcar is based off a race car from 1992.
 A mid-engined speedster, it’ll use a heavily modified, Ferrari-tuned version of the Maserati 3.0L V6 should be used, making 606 HP in a “Hot V” Twin-Turbo setup.
 Price: $500,000, only 200 will be made.

 - 2023 Maserati Barchetta Corsa 350S: Based on the 350S race car from the late ’50s, it’ll incorporate modern Pininfarina styling and Ferrari’s race-proven tech.
 Using a 600 HP version of the 3.8L Twin-Turbo V8, it’ll cost $800,000 and only 50 will be made.